dstackai/dstack/docs/docs/concepts/services.md

 # Services

-Services make it easy to deploy models and apps as public endpoints, allowing you to use any frameworks.
+Services make it easy to deploy models and apps as public endpoints, while giving you the flexibility to use any frameworks.

 ??? info "Prerequisites"